HucksApp/binary_trees/README.md

 --------------------------|---------------------
 Full Binary Tree          | A binary tree type where every node has either 0 or 2 child nodes Complete Binary Tree      | A binary tree type where all the leaf nodes must be on the same level.
 However, root and internal, all nodes must either have 0, 1 or 2 child nodes
-Perfect Binary Tree       | A binary tree type where all the leaf nodes are on the same level and every node except leaf nodes have 2 children
+Perfect Binary Tree       | A binary tree type where all the leaf nodes are on the same level and every other node except leaf nodes have 2 children